 What is regenerative medicine, and how does cell division play a role?

 Regenerative medicine aims to repair or replace damaged tissues and organs using cell-based therapies.
-Cell division plays a crucial role in regenerative medicine, providing the building blocks for new tissues and organs.
+Cell division has a big impact in regenerative medicine, providing the building blocks for new tissues and organs Nothing fancy..

 How do different organisms divide their cells?